Skip to Content

 GRI 2-6, 308-2, 414-2

-Material business cases in CEZ Group require third-party compliance checks.
-These compliance checks identify and mitigate the Group’s risks of becoming involved in unwanted business relations, reputational damage, financial loss, or criminal liability.
+Material business cases in CEZ Group require third–party compliance checks.
+These compliance checks help us to identify risk factors in potential business partners and suppliers early on and mitigate the Group’s risk of becoming involved in unwanted business relations, reputational damage, financial loss or criminal liability.

 From verification perspective, suppliers of nuclear power plants represent a specific category.
 Suppliers need to factor in the requirements of the Atomic Energy Act No. 263/2016 Coll., and the decrees of the State Office for Nuclear Safety.
 Suppliers of nuclear safety–relevant items and services undergo initial and repeated audits, and we continuously monitor the quality of their work.